How To Hike Soldier Pass Trail In Sedona

 Is Soldier Pass Trail worth it?

 Yes!
-We think Soldier Pass Trail is one of the best hikes in Sedona.
-It’s the perfect hike for families with teens or older because it has interesting natural landmarks and a fun cave access scramble.
-You should definitely include Soldier Pass Trail on your Sedona hiking itinerary.
+Soldier Pass Trail is one of Sedona’s unmissable hikes because it’s perfect for couples and families with teens or older.
+It has interesting natural landmarks and a fun cave, so you should definitely include it on your Sedona itinerary.

-We hope this guide to hiking Soldier Pass Trail helps with planning your visit to Sedona, Arizona!
+We hope our guide to hiking Soldier Pass Trail helps with planning your visit to Sedona!

 Happy Hiking,